sovrin-foundation/token-plugin/devops/vagrant/desktop/README.md

 5. use git to get code (eg from https://github.com/evernym/plugin or whatever)

 ## Notes
-Pycharm is in /home/vagrant/pycharm.
+If Pycharm found and unpacked, it will be found in /home/vagrant/pycharm.
 To run Pycharm open a terminal and cd to /home/vagrant/pycharm/bin.   run ./pycharm.sh
-*. suggestion: create a symbolic link to the script on your desktop
+__suggestion: create a symbolic link to the script on your desktop__